 As you can see, the ‘value’ of change B is slightly different from the 5% difference shown above.

-When you structure your tests with factorial design, you can work backwards to isolate the effect of each individual change by comparing variations.
+When you structure your tests with fractional factorial design, you can work backwards to isolate the effect of each individual change by comparing variations.
 But, in this scenario, you have four variations instead of 15.

 We are essentially nesting A/B tests into larger experiments so that we can still get results quickly without sacrificing insights gained by isolations.– Michael St Laurent, Optimization Strategist, WiderFunnel